lokesh903/System-Design/CN/System Design/lec1/lec1.md

 ● Relationships between the modules and system features ● External Interface Requirements, Hardware and Software Interfaces ● Design and Implementation Constraints

+### Checkout Experience of a coustumer

+#### high level design

+it can have 2000/sec requests

+1. Functional requirements
+    able to add the items
+    able to checkout the items
+2. Non functional requirements it should be scalable it should be more available
+3. Capacity Estimation
+    it should have 2000/sec requests

+4. Define the diffrent components of the whole application and their communication

+    1. cart service
+    2. checkout service
+    3. inventory service
+    4. authentication service
+    5. payment service
+    6. shipment service

+#### low level design

+the in-depth and detailed design of each component mentioned in the High-Level Design of the system.

+such as erd of components